val-utehy/DPMA-Net/README.md

 print("=" * 60)
 ```

-The `modules` package must be imported before loading the checkpoint so that the custom SPDE-YOLO components are registered correctly.
+The `modules` package must be imported before loading the checkpoint so that the custom DPMA Net components are registered correctly.

 ---